Best LASIK Surgeon In Kansas City, MO

 5151 NW 88th St, Kansas City, MO 64154

-The practice has received numerous positive reviews from patients who found the staff to be friendly, professional, and knowledgeable.
-Patients appreciated the thorough explanations given during procedures and appreciated the attention and care they received from the staff.
-A few patients had negative experiences with the practice, including long wait times and issues with prescription medications, but overall, patients highly recommend the practice for anyone seeking eye care services.
+The practice has received largely positive feedback from patients, who found the staff friendly and knowledgeable.
+Patients appreciated the clear explanations during procedures and the attentive care received.
+While a few patients experienced long wait times and issues with prescriptions, most highly recommend the practice.

 - Competent and friendly staff that provides excellent patient care and customer service.